Thomas Butler (soldier): American Revolutionary War

-Butler was commissioned a 1st lieutenant in the 2nd Pennsylvania Battalion on January 5, 1776 and was promoted to captain in the 3rd Pennsylvania on the 4th of October the same year.
+Butler was commissioned a 1st lieutenant in the 2nd Pennsylvania Battalion on January 5, 1776, and was promoted to captain in the 3rd Pennsylvania on October 4 of the same year.
 He resigned from the Continental Army on January 17, 1781.

-In 1783 he became an Original Member of the Pennsylvania Society of the Cincinnati.
+In 1783 he became an original member of the Pennsylvania Society of the Cincinnati.

 Later military service

 Butler was a major in the levies (i.e. militiamen conscripted for Federal service) under Major General Arthur St. Clair in the Northwest Territories in 1791.
 He was wounded in action near Fort Recovery, Ohio, on November 4, 1791, in St. Clair's Defeat.
 His brother, Brigadier General Richard Butler, was killed in the same battle.

-He was commissioned in the Regular Army on April 11, 1792 as a major in the Infantry and was assigned to the 4th Sublegion on September 4, 1792.
-He was promoted to lieutenant colonel on July 1, 1794.
-The 4th Sublegion was re-designated as the 4th Infantry Regiment on November 1, 1796.
+He was commissioned in the Regular Army on April 11, 1792 as a major in the infantry.
+He was assigned to the 4th Sublegion on September 4, 1792.
+He was promoted to lieutenant colonel on July 1, 1794, commandant of the 4th Subregion.

+In 1794, he commanded Fort Fayette at Pittsburgh, during the Whiskey Insurrection "and prevented the deluded insurgents from taking it more by his name than by his forces, for he had but few troops."
+In 1797 George Washington sent him to Tennessee "where it was necessary to dispossess some citizens who had imprudently settled on the Indian lands."
+According to one family history, "While in Tennessee he made several treaties with the Indians.
+In April, 1802, at the reduction of the army, he was continued as a colonel of the Second infantry regiment on the peace establishment."